Explained: How reliant is Ukraine on US weapons as Trump pauses all military aid?

-How reliant is Ukraine on US weapons as Trump pauses all military aid after Zelensky clash?
+How reliant is Ukraine on US weapons as Zelensky fights to end Trump’s pause on military aid?

 Ukrainian president Volodymyr Zelensky maintains that US support is vital to protecting his country against ongoing Russian aggression